-Dr. Sibree Clarke was born on the 2nd of July, 1833, in Coventry, England, the son of Rev. William and Mary Anne Clarke.
-He was one of 9 children.
-He was 4 or 5 years old, when his family moved from England to Canada.
-According to the 1851 census, the Clarke family was living in Simcoe, Norfolk County and Dr. Clarke’s occupation was listed as an engineer.
+Dr. Sibree Clarke was born on the 2nd of July, 1833 in Coventry, England.
+Dr. Clarke was the 5th of 9 children born to the Rev. William Clarke and the former Mary Anne Fletcher.
+His father was an Anglican Minister and his siblings were; William Fletcher Clarke, John Fitzgerald Clarke, Mary Ann Clarke, Eliza Clarke, Philip Henry Clarke, Maria C. Clarke, Martha Clarke and Fanny Whitmore Clarke.
+Dr. Sibree Clarke’s family emigrated from England in 1837.
+According to the 1851 census, the Clarke family was living in Simcoe (Norfolk County) and Dr. Clarke’s occupation was listed as an engineer.

 Dr. Clarke was initiated into the Masons on the 9th of January, 1871.
 He belonged to the Sydenham Lodge No. 255 in Dresden.
-Dr. Clarke sat on the Dresden Town Council in 1873.
+Dr. Clarke served on the Dresden Town Council in 1873.

-In the 1882 Ontario Medical Register, Dr. Clarke is noted as being in practice prior to the 1st of January, 1850 and he was certified by The Homeopathic Members of Council.
+According to the 1882 Ontario Medical Register, Dr. Clarke is noted as being in medical practice prior to the 1st of January, 1850 and he was certified by The Homeopathic Members of Council.

-In 1907, at the age of 75, he opened up a drug store in Lillooet, B.C.
+In 1907, at the age of 75, Dr. Clarke opened a drug store in Lillooet, B.C.
 He followed up, with another drug store in Ashcroft B.C.
-The Lillooet store burned down in 1917.
+(The Lillooet store burned down in 1917.)
 Dr. Clarke still served as a coroner and managed his drug store’s in Ashcroft and Kamloops.

-Mrs. Clarke died in 1912.
-Dr. Clarke died on the 8th of May 1919 in Kamloops.
-They are buried at the Pleasant Street Cemetery, in Kamloops.
+Mrs. Clarke died in Salmon Arm, British Columbia on the 27th of July, 1912.
+Dr. Clarke died at the Royal Hospital in Kamloops on the 8th of May, 1919.
+Dr. and Mrs. Clarke were buried at the Pleasant Street Cemetery, in Kamloops.